Abhimanyu (1991 film)

 Abhimanyu is a 1991 Indian Malayalam-language crime drama film directed by Priyadarshan and written by T. Damodaran.
 It stars Mohanlal in title role.
 The plot revolves around the Bombay (now Mumbai) underworld and the transformation of an innocent guy into a crime boss in the city.
 The movie is loosely based on the life of Bada Rajan.
 The tagline of the movie is Crime Never Pays.

-The Fim Got A Certificate from Censorboard.The film was a superhit at the box office.
+The Film Got A Certificate from Censorboard.The film was a superhit at the box office.
 The film is noted for its screenplay, direction and background score.
 Mohanlal won the Kerala State Film Award for Best Actor.
 Its Tamil dubbed version Arasan was also a superhit.
 The movie was later dubbed and released in Hindi as Satyaghath - Crime Never Pays.
-It was remade in Tamil as Thalai Nagaram (2006), Telugu as Nagaram (2008) and in Kannada as Devru (2009).
+It was unofficially remade in Tamil as Thalai Nagaram (2006), which was remade in Telugu as Nagaram (2008) and in Kannada as Devru (2009).
 Art direction was by Thotta Tharani.